streamnative/pulsar-spark/README.md

 ```bash
 mvn clean install
 ```
-Once finished, this is a fat jar generated under your local maven repo as well as `target` dir.
+Once finished, there is a fat jar generated under your local maven repo as well as `target` dir.

 ### Linking
 For Scala/Java applications using SBT/Maven project definitions, link your application with the following artifact: